puppetlabs/puppet-instruqt-tracks/pe-301-lab-3-1-introducing-data-types-and-class-parameters/01-use-resources-at-the-profile-layer/assignment.md

           # Add a resource relationship, required before the vhost is managed.
           require => File[$index_html],
         }
-        # Puppet only manages the specific resources that are declared.
+        # Puppet manages only the resources that are declared.
 It will not automagically create parent directory of /var/web/cms!
         file { '/var/web':
           ensure => directory,
         }